They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "This is correction."

-Lysa's face was pale, her lip split, her hands bound loosely in front of her.
-She did not struggle.
-She did not look at the crowd.
 Her gaze stayed fixed somewhere beyond the elders, beyond the hall, beyond anything that could still reach her.

 "This servant," the elder continued smoothly, "has displayed instability during reassignment.
 She has resisted corrective instruction."

-Lysa was forced to her knees beneath the platform by a firm hand at her shoulder.
 The hall went silent, not with compassion, but with anticipation sharpened into obedience.

 "Correction will be administered," the elder concluded.

-The first strike was not a fist.
-It was a rod, thin and flexible, designed to hurt without breaking bone.
-The sound it made when it cut through the air was sharp and precise.
+The sound it made cutting through the air was sharp and precise.
 The sound it made when it landed was worse.

-Lysa gasped, her body jerking under the impact, but she did not cry out.
-The second strike followed immediately, landing across her back, and this time the sound that escaped her was not controlled.
+The second strike followed immediately, landing across her back, and this time the sound that escaped her had no room for control.

 Sable felt it as if it had landed across her own skin.
 Her hands curled slowly at her sides.
-This was not administrative.
-This was not hidden.
-This was spectacle.

 The third strike came harder, and Lysa's breath broke into a cry that bounced off the stone walls.

-Rovan's gaze snapped to her at once.
+Rovan's gaze went to her at once.

 "Sable," he said calmly.